rish497/hackamind-hackathon/README.md

 ---

 ## Setup & Installation
-- TO run file run the code: python server.py in the terminal
+- To run file run the code: python server.py in the terminal